loco-rs/loco/.github/ISSUE_TEMPLATE/suggestion.md

 ---
-name: Bug Report
+name: Suggestion
-about: Report behavior that deviates from specification or expectation
+about: Suggest a change or improvement to existing functionality

 title: ""
-labels: "assessment"
+labels: assessment
 assignees: ""
 ---